 Federal student loans should be your first option when you are looking for financial assistance to fund your college education.
-But before you even apply for any loan, it is a good idea to understand what the different repayment options available.
+But before you even apply for any loan, it is a good idea to understand what the different repayment programs available.
 This will help you make smart choices that can reduce your monthly student loan payment considerably.

 10 Year Standard Repayment Plan

 Under this plan, you keep paying what you owe on a regular schedule.
 Most federal student loans have a 10 year repayment term so your monthly payments will be calculated to complete repaying your loans within 10 years from the time you start repayment.

 You can get rid of your debt faster and avoid paying any extra interest by paying more than the minimum repayment whenever you can.

 Graduated Repayment Plan

 With this repayment plan, you will start off by paying lower monthly payments.
 The monthly payments will keep increasing over time, typically every two years.
 With a graduated repayment, you will end up paying more for your loan over a period of time but it helps make your monthly payments more manageable when you are just starting out.

 This loan is designed to enable you to pay a lower amount when you just start working and then move on to higher repayments as you gain more experience and start to earn a higher income.
 This is also a 10-year repayment plan.

 Extended Repayment Plan

 A 25-year extended repayment plan allows you to extend the life of your loan repayment for up to 25 years.
 This means you pay lower monthly payments as compared to the standard or graduated repayment plans but you will end up paying a higher amount because of the accrued interest over the extended timeline.